-Weekends, holidays, summer and school breaks are most crowded.
+- Beat the crowds - Weekends, holidays, summer, and school breaks are most crowded.
 Most class field trips are Wednesday through Friday mornings, so those are also busy times, especially in Spring.
-To beat the crowds, go first thing in the morning, weekday afternoons or Monday or Tuesday mornings.
+To beat the crowds, go first thing in the morning, weekday afternoons, or Monday or Tuesday mornings.

-With some exceptions, the first Tuesday of the month is usually free admission (No Free Tuesday July and Aug 2011), which also makes it the busiest day of the month.
+- Free First Tuesday - With some exceptions, the first Tuesday of the month is usually free admission, which also makes it the busiest day of the month.
 If the cost of admission isn't an issue, pick another day of the month to visit.
 Although admission is free on first Tuesdays, parking is never free.

 08 of 08

-The background paintings in the Africa and North American mammal dioramas were painted by famous artists of the 1920s to the present including Robert C. Clark, Charles Abel Corwin, Florence Bryant MacKenzie, Frank J. Mackenzie, Clark Provins, Hanson Duvall Puthuff, Robert Russell Reid (current mural artist), and Duncan Alanson Spencer.
+- The background paintings in the Africa and North American mammal dioramas were painted by famous artists of the 1920s to the present including Robert C. Clark, Charles Abel Corwin, Florence Bryant MacKenzie, Frank J. Mackenzie, Clark Provins, Hanson Duvall Puthuff, Robert Russell Reid, and Duncan Alanson Spencer.